 - Polyethylene (PY) – A tough, light, flexible synthetic resin made by polymerizing ethylene, chiefly used for plastic manufacturing.
-Often referred to as the most economical, non see through bailer in the groundwater sampling industry.
+Often referred to as the most economical, non-transparent bailer in the groundwater sampling industry.

 - Disposable Polyvinyl (DP) – Disposable Polyvinyl Chloride; a synthetic thermoplastic material made by polymerizing vinyl chloride.
-DP bailers provide you with a visual representation of your groundwater sample, as the tubing is see through.
+DP bailers provide you with a visual representation of your groundwater sample, as the tubing is transparent.

 - Teflon™ (TF) – Also known as, FEP, Fluorinated Ethylene Propyleneis a copolymer of hexafluoropropylene and tetrafluoroethylene.
 The environmental industry uses these types of bailers to sample groundwater from more corrosive environments.
 Teflon won’t warp or crack when sampling in these corrosive environments unlike other materials such as Poly/PVC.